turol/smaaDemo/foreign/shaderc/README.md

 installed regardless of your OS:

 - [CMake](http://www.cmake.org/): for generating compilation targets.
-- [Python](http://www.python.org/): for utility scripts and running the test suite.
+- [Python 3](http://www.python.org/): for utility scripts and running the test suite.

 On Linux, the following tools should be installed: